 Analytical hypnotherapy techniques

-There are many analytical hypnotherapy techniques that can help to connect a client to their inner insight or to generate a subconscious change.
+There are many techniques within this therapeutic approach, that can help to connect a client to their inner insight or to generate a subconscious change.
 With relation to subconscious changes, it’s interesting that in many cases a client won’t necessarily be consciously aware of what they want their change to consist of.
 For example, a client may want to reduce their anxiety, but not know how to go about doing it, or not know what they would prefer to do instead.
 That’s why analytical hypnotherapy approaches are fantastic for clients who have a broad ‘end goal’ in mind, but they’re not sure how to reach said goal.